fuzzymfx/fuzzymfx.github.io/content/posts/system-design.md

 ##### Database

 The data storage layer where user data, content data, ratings, and other information are stored.
 We could use a NoSQL database like MongoDB for storing user profiles, content metadata, and ratings.
 We could also use a caching layer like Redis for caching frequently accessed data, improving performance.

-A NoSQL database like MongoDB would be a good choice for storing user profiles, content metadata, and ratings.
 We could have multiple collections for storing different types of data:

 - User Collection: Stores user profiles, including user ID, name, email, password, viewing history, and preferences.
 - Content Collection: Stores content metadata, including content ID, title, description, genre, duration, and other details.